Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

-He completed pupillage at leading civil liberties set Tooks (the former Chambers of Michael Mansfield QC that collapsed in 2013), where he practised for 17 years.
-Later he joined Matrix Chambers, established in 2000 by leading human rights barristers including Cherie Booth QC.
+He completed pupillage at leading civil liberties set Tooks (the former Chambers of Michael Mansfield KC that collapsed in 2013), where he practised for 17 years.
+Later he joined Matrix Chambers, established in 2000 by leading human rights barristers including Cherie Booth KC.
 Now a silk himself and a Deputy High Court Judge, Hugh’s practice has expanded from its original immigration focus to cover various other areas of public law, often with a human rights element, such as prison law, healthcare and judicial review in criminal matters.
 He still does a significant amount of immigration work with a focus on cases where people are accused of terrorism activity.

 Hugh has also been called to the Bar in Northern Ireland, where his work has centred on issues such as the right to life, and investigations into human rights violations during the Troubles.
 Working with prisoners is another important part of his practice, for example, he is currently leading the legal challenge against controversial legislation to delay the release of prisoners convicted of terror offences.